-Building observable systems require understanding the concept of observability and its three pillars—metrics, logs, and traces.
+Building observable systems requires understanding the concept of observability and its three pillars—metrics, logs, and traces.
 However, implementing a solution based solely on the three pillars is not enough.
 There is more to observability that goes beyond gathering data and making sense of it.

 After all, the goal of observability is to make your systems easier to understand.
 Managing individual components contradicts the essence of building observable systems.
 Taking a unified approach to managing your entire system landscape is key to building observable systems the right way.

-Understand the Unknown Unknowns
+Understanding the Unknown Unknowns

 How we understand the availability of data lays the groundwork for building observable systems: